HollyRiver/Transformer/README.md

-# gpt
+# Transfromer
-Development test based gpt-j(Using open source)
+Studying of Transformer.